 - No cinephile community or social features

-- No film diary or logging
+- No movie diary or logging

 - Catalog depth for pre-1960s cinema could improve